spmallick/learnopencv/Object-Tracking-OpenCV5/README.md

 # OpenCV 5 Object Trackers: A Complete Guide (C++/Python)

-**This repository contains code for the [OpenCV 5 Object Trackers: A Complete Guide (C++/Python)](https://learnopencv.com/opencv5-object-trackers/) blogpost**.
+This is the companion code for LearnOpenCV's **OpenCV 5 Object Trackers:
+A Complete Guide (C++/Python)**.

-One command-line application — implemented twice, in Python and in C++ — runs every single-object tracker that ships with OpenCV 5:
+One command-line application—implemented in both Python and C++—runs the six single-object trackers in OpenCV 5's modern, non-legacy `cv::Tracker` API:

 | Tracker | Type | Module | Model files |
 | --- | --- | --- | --- |